 Getting a decent microphone is probably the biggest thing you can do that can boost the quality of your podcast recordings.
 You might be thinking that a good quality microphone must cost incredible amounts, but it doesn’t have to.
-We’re going to show you a few low budget options and a few higher end microphones so that no matter what your budget is, you’ll be able to get good quality audio from your microphone.
+We’re going to show you best podcast mics from a few low budget options and a few higher-end microphones so that no matter what your budget is, you’ll be able to get good quality audio from your microphone.

 The only downside to the B-1 is that it is an XLR microphone, so while this microphone is exceedingly good quality for the price you pay, you do have to have a mixer to be able to route it through to your computer.